Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey

 Additionally, a generalized weight initialization scheme is proposed that further improves the performance of the layer.

-\cite{E2STCNNs} generalize steerable CNNs to the Euclidean group $\mathbf{E}(2)$, which includes rotations, translations and flips in the image plane.
+\cite{E2STCNNs} generalize steerable CNNs to the Euclidean group $\mathbf{E}(2)$.
 The equivariant convolution kernels of $\mathbf{E}(2)$-CNNs are constrained through the symmetries they are designed to express.
 Those constraints can be formulated using the \textit{irreducible representations} of the symmetry groups.
-Hence, one can calculate a basis of equivariant kernels by solving the irrep constraints, reverting the change of basis and taking the union over the different blocks.
+Hence, a basis of equivariant kernels can be calculated by solving the irrep constraints, reverting the change of basis and taking the union over the different blocks.
 This results in a general formulation of the kernel constraint using a Fourier basis which leads to harmonic basis elements.
-Additionally, the proposed framework allows for weaker group restrictions, i.e. to subgroups, for higher layers of G-CNNs which might not benefit from a full symmetry.
+Additionally, the proposed framework allows to relax group restrictions for higher layers of G-CNNs which might not benefit from full symmetry.

 In contrary to the steerable filter approach, \cite{Diaconu1} propose to replace the interpolation needed to obtain filters at arbitrary rotations by learning a filter basis and all its rotated versions through rotation-invariant coefficients.
-Therefore, they propose the \textbf{unitary group convolution}:
+Therefore, they propose the \textit{unitary group convolution}: